 1 cup of cream of mushroom soup

-The first step with this item in our list of toddler food recipes in Singapore is to peel and dice the potato, pumpkin, and sweet potato.
-Trim and chop the beans into bite-size pieces.
+Begin by peeling and dicing the potato, pumpkin, and sweet potato, Trim and chop the beans into bite-size pieces.
 Then, steam all the vegetables until soft.
 You can either poach or bake the chicken breast.
 Mash all the vegetables together.
 Split the chicken breast into smaller pieces using a fork.
 Combine everything together.

 Toddler Recipe #4: Mini Egg and Vegetable Muffin6